Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Hip Neapolitan pizzeria with an outdoor tiki bar

-Bushwick darling Roberta’s nails the perfect balance between too cool and inviting.
-You’ll wait forever to try the Brooklyn-Neapolitan-style pies adored by locals and the Clintons alike, but you’ll enjoy tasty, cold drinks in the backyard tiki bar while you wait.
-There’s nothing exclusive or pretentious about the place -- take a seat at a wooden picnic table (inside or outside) and enjoy pizzas like the Speckenwolf, with house-made mozzarella, thin slices of salty speck, and mushrooms.
+Bushwick spot Roberta’s is almost too cool for its own good.
+You’ll wait forever to try the Brooklyn-Neapolitan-style pies adored by locals and the Clintons alike, but at least you’ll enjoy tasty, cold drinks in the backyard tiki bar while you wait.
+There’s nothing exclusive or pretentious about the place if you discount the aggressive line.
+Take a seat at a wooden picnic table (inside or outside) and enjoy pizzas like the Speckenwolf, with house-made mozzarella, thin slices of salty speck, and mushrooms.
 Pro tip: Try the Bee Sting (topped with spicy honey and sopressata).
 It no longer appears on the menu, but ask, and you shall receive.

 Castleton Corners & East Village